ICMBio-CENAP/jaguar_movement/README.md

 # Jaguar Movement GPS data
 --------------------------------------------------------

-***Morato R. et al (see all the co-authors below): Jaguar Movement Database: a GPS-based movement dataset of the apex predator in Neotropics.***
+***Morato R. et al. 2018.
+Jaguar movement database: a GPS‐based movement dataset of an apex predator in the Neotropics.
+Ecology, 99: 1691-1691. doi:10.1002/ecy.2379***

+This is a repository for sharing the most updated version of the Jaguar movemente database.
+The first version (v.
+1.0) is available at [Ecology](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecy.2379).
+If you have any questions or have found errors, please report it here as an [issue](https://github.com/LEEClab/jaguar_movement/issues) or send an e-mail to Ronaldo Morato <<ronaldo.morato@icmbio.gov.br>>.

+## Abstract

 Apex predators are facing dramatic population decline and contraction of geographic range (Estes et al. 2011, Ripple et al. 2014).
 The jaguar (*Panthera onca*) has been extirpated from 55% of its historical range and most of its subpopulations throughout Latin Americaare now classified as Endangered or Critically Endangered (De La Torre et al. 2017).
 Anthropogenic changes to the landscape, either through habitat loss or fragmentation, is amajor threat for the species’ long-term persistence as it directly impacts individual movement and space use (Colchero et al., 2011; Conde et al., 2010; De La Torre etal., 2017; Morato et al., 2016).